Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

-ALBUTEROL; IPRATROPIUM (al BYOO ter ole; i pra TROE pee um) has two bronchodilators.
-It helps open up the airways in your lungs to make it easier to breathe.
+IPRATROPIUM; ALBUTEROL (i pra TROE pee um; al BYOO ter ole) has 2 drugs that open up the airways in your lungs to make it easier to breathe.
 This medicine is used to treat chronic obstructive pulmonary disease (COPD).